Sharmaakash11/CodeClauseInternship_musicplayer./README.md

 # CodeClauseInternship_musicplayer.

-I made a responsive musicplayer using HTML CSS JS. it has a function of Next,Previous<Play<pause.
+I made a responsive musicplayer using HTML CSS JS. it has a function of Next,Previous,Play,pause.